Home Services | Mortgage | CA Foreclosure Reports

 Prior MonthPrior Year40.55%312.991%

 Like filings above, Foreclosure Outcomes also dramatically reversed course from the prior month.
-With significant increases in all outcomes, especially on a daily average basis, the number of foreclosures that went Back to Bank rose 29.4 percent, Sold to 3rd rose by 62.7 percent, and Cancellations by 20.8 percent.
+With significant increases in all outcomes, especially on a daily average basis, the number of foreclosures that went Back to the Bank rose 29.4 percent, Sold to 3rd rose by 62.7 percent, and Cancellations by 20.8 percent.
 While these increases were significant, a smaller percentage of foreclosures Scheduled for Sale completed the process in January 2010 (21 percent), than a year earlier (31 percent).

 Prior MonthPrior Year3.55%16.55%